 University of Jiu-Jitsu

-The University of Jiu-Jitsu is the gym I train at currently, and is an interesting case since they just updated their website design recently.
+The University of Jiu-Jitsu website is an interesting case since they just updated their website design recently.
 The previous design wasn’t bad, but the new design is a marked improvement.
 They went from a mostly dark theme, which wasn’t as inviting, to a much brighter and warmer color palette which is a good fit for this kind of site.

 The information is also presented much better in this version of the site.
 As a part of a larger network of services offered by the owners of the school – such as online training and San Diego accommodations for visitors, the new design does a great job of presenting those other options without taking anything from the main focus of the site.